-It was spring then and my niece was a student in Paris.
+And my niece was a student in Paris.

-Outside of an ancient chateau in Provence
+Outside of a chateau in Provence

-My niece and I together climbed
+With my niece I climbed

-The old ascending stone steps.
+The ancient ascending stone steps.

 The clear sky shined like powdery

 On a drive around a magical corner

 All at once was the village of Gordes in the sun -

-Built into a hillside from honey white colored stones
+And made from honey white colored stones

 With the help of the Lord.

 In the church stood a statue

-Dear Saint Joan D'Arc
+Of dear Saint Joan D'Arc

-The high ceiling at the altar
+The wondrous ceiling at the altar